jsdf/duktape64/README.md

-# Nintendo 64 homebrew demo & tutorial
+# Nintendo 64 homebrew demo & tutorial (modern GCC & N64 SDK 2.0L)

 This is a demo app with heavily-commented source showing basic usage of the N64 SDK and the NuSystem framework.
 The game-specific code is in [stage00.c](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c).